Textless Speech-to-Speech Translation on Real Data: Experimental Setup

 \subsection{Textless S2ST training}

-\paragraph{Speech normalization} We finetune the mHuBERT model for generating \ftunit~for En, Es and Fr speech separately, resulting in three language-dependent speech normalizers.
-We perform CTC finetuning for 25k updates with the transformer parameters fixed for the first 10k steps.
+\paragraph{Speech normalization} We finetune the mHuBERT model for En, Es and Fr, respectively, resulting in three language-dependent speech normalizers.
+We perform CTC finetuning for 25k updates with the Transformer parameters fixed for the first 10k steps.
 We use Adam with $\beta_{1}=0.9, \beta_{2}=0.98, \epsilon=10^{-8}$, and 8k warm-up steps and then exponentially decay the learning rate.
-We tune the learning rate and masking probabilities on the dev sets and select the best model based on unit error rate (UER) between the model prediction and the reference target units.
+We tune the learning rate and masking probabilities on the dev sets based on unit error rate (UER) between the model prediction and the reference target units.

-\paragraph{S2UT} We follow the same model architecture and training procedure in~\citep{lee2021direct}, except having a larger speech encoder and unit decoder with embedding size 512 and 8 attention heads.
-We train the models for 600k steps for \vp~S2ST data, and 800k steps for the combination of \vp~and mined data.
+\paragraph{S2UT} We follow the same model architecture and training procedure in~\citet{lee2021direct}, except having a larger speech encoder and unit decoder with embedding size 512 and 8 attention heads.
+We train the models for 600k steps for \vp~S2ST data, and 800k steps for the combination of \vp~and mined data, and use Adam with $\beta_{1}=0.9, \beta_{2}=0.98, \epsilon=10^{-8}$, and inverse square root learning rate decay schedule with 10k warmup steps.
+We use label smoothing of 0.2 and tune the learning rate and dropout on the dev set.
 The model with the best BLEU on the dev set is used for evaluation.
-All S2UT systems, including the baselines and the system with the proposed \ftunit, are trained with an auxiliary task with \textit{reduced} \origunit~of the source speech as target and a loss weight of 8.0.
+All S2UT systems including the baselines are trained with an auxiliary task weight of 8.0.

 \paragraph{Unit-based vocoder} We train one vocoder for each language, respectively.
 All vocoders are trained with~\origunit~sequences as input, since they contain the duration information of natural speech for each unit.
-We follow the same training procedure as in~\citep{polyak2021speech} and train for 500k updates, and the weight on the MSE loss for duration prediction is set to 1.0.
-The same vocoder is used for generating speech from either \origunit~or \ftunit, as they originate from the same K-means clustering process.
+We follow the training procedure in~\citet{polyak2021speech} and train for 500k updates with the weight on the MSE loss set to 1.0.
+The vocoder is used for generating speech from either \origunit~or \ftunit, as they originate from the same K-means clustering process.